divyarana-cosmo/gama-hscs16a/README.md

-# Weaklensing measurements for GAMA galxy groups using HSC S16a shape catalog data
+# Subaru HSC weak lensing measurements for GAMA galaxy groups

-Here we provide the weak lensing signal measurements data used in our work DR,SM et al. 2021.
+Here we provide the weak lensing signal measurements data used in our research publication: https://arxiv.org/abs/2107.05641.

+The weak lensing signal measurements were carried out in two binning schemes:
+- Group luminosity
+- Group velocity dispersion

 Files are named according to the bin edges and include columns as x,y and yerror.

-We also provide the data for the covariance matrix plotted in the paper.
-The shp_cov_lum is for the group luminosity selection, and the shp_cov_vel is for the velocity dispersion.
+We also provide the data for the covariance matrix for these measurements in each of the directories.